 Mission is a larger medium-sized city located in the state of Texas.
 With a population of 83,298 people and 17 constituent neighborhoods, Mission is the 44th largest community in Texas.

+Mission is an extremely ethnically-diverse city.
 The people who call Mission home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Mission, accounting for 85.97% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Mission residents report their race to be White, followed by Asian.
-Mission also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 86.06% of the city’s residents.
-Important ancestries of people in Mission include English, Irish, French , and Italian.
+Important ancestries of people in Mission include English, Irish, French , and Norwegian.

 The most common language spoken in Mission is Spanish.
-Other important languages spoken here include English and Tagalog.
+Other important languages spoken here include English and Japanese.